57Ajay/ccc/README.md

 > A simple, lightweight CLI tool to initialize and manage C/C++ projects with ease.<br>
 > Note: It is just a hobby project, i thought of managing, building my c/c++ project easiely without cmake, make etc...
+> ALSO it is fully compatible with neovim and vim, you just need this and clangd for lsp and you are up and runnig.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20macOS%20%7C%20Windows-lightgrey)](https://github.com/57ajay/ccc)